mesosphere/marathon/docs/docs/rest-api.md

 #### GET `/v2/tasks`

-List tasks of all running applications.
+List tasks of all applications.

 ##### Example (as JSON)